ktalla/PA1/README.md

 In linear algebra, the determinant is a value that can be computed with a square matrix.
 The determinant describes some properties about the square matrix.
 Determinants are used for solving linear equations, computing inverses, etc, and is an important concept in linear algebra.
 In the fifth part of the assignment, you will write a program that computes the determinant of any n × n matrix.
 You will have to carefully manage malloc and free instructions to successfully compute the determinants.

 ### Input-Output format:
 Your program should accept a file as command line input.
-The format of a sample file test3.txt is shown below:
+The format of a sample file test3.txt is shown below:<br>
 3<br>
 2 7 6<br>
 9 5 1<br>